What do graduate students do?

-Award funds are deposited into your bank account after registration and the School of Graduate Studies sends all the related information to you.
+Award funds are deposited into your bank account after registration and the School of Graduate Studies and Postdoctoral Affairs sends all the related information to you.
 Income from a teaching assistantship is deposited in your account at the end of each month as outlined in the TA contract; the same goes for research assistantship (RA) contracts.

 What financial assistance (scholarships/awards/bursaries) is available for graduate students?